bpagare6/Portfolio-Management-System/README.md

 ### Would Like to Contribute?
 Please watch the video : https://youtu.be/MnUd31TvBoU

-Send the pull request, we will review it and if possible will merge it in the codebase :)
+Send the pull request, we will review it and if possible will merge it in the codebase :smiley:.